Some Fundamental Theorems in Mathematics: Hypercomplexity

 A {\bf hypercomplex algebra} is a finite dimensional algebra over $\mathbb{R}$ which is {\bf unital} and distributive.
 The classification of hypercomplex algebras (up to isomorphism) of two-dimensional hypercomplex algebras over the reals are the {\bf complex numbers} $x+iy$ with $i^2=-1$, the {\bf split complex numbers} $x+jy$ with $j^2=-1$ and the {\bf dual numbers} (the exterior algebra) $x+\epsilon y$ with $\epsilon^2=0$.
 A {\bf division algebra} over a field $F$ is an algebra over $F$ in which division is possible. {\bf Wedderburn's little theorem} tells that a finite division algebra must be a finite field.
 Only $\mathbb{C}$ is the only two dimensional {\bf division algebra} over $\mathbb{R}$.
 The following theorem of Frobenius classifies the class $\mathcal{X}$ of finite dimensional associative division algebras over $\mathbb{R}$: \satz{ $\mathcal{X}$ consists of the algebras $\mathbb{R},\mathbb{C}$ and $\mathbb{H}$.}

 Hypercomplex numbers like {\bf quaternions}, {\bf tessarines} or {\bf octonions} extend the algebra of complex numbers.
 Cataloging them started with Benjamin Peirce 1872 "Linear associative algebra". {\bf Dual numbers} were introduced in 1873 by William Clifford.
-The {\bf Cayley-Dickson constructions} generates iteratively algebras of twice the dimensions: like the complex numbers from the reals, the quaternions from the complex numbers or the octonions from the quaternions.
-The next step leads to {\bf sedenions} but multiplicativity is lost.
-The Hurwitz and Frobenius theorems limit the number in the case of normed division algebras.
+The {\bf Cayley-Dickson constructions} generates iteratively algebras of twice the dimensions: like the complex numbers from the reals, the quaternions from the complex numbers or the octonions from the quaternions (for octonions associativity is lost).
+The next step leads to {\bf sedenions} but the later are not even an alternative algebra any more.
+The Hurwitz and Frobenius theorems limit the number in the case of real normed division algebras.
 Ferdinand George Frobenius classified in 1877 the finite-dimensional associative division algebras.
-Adolf Hurwitz proved in 1923 (posthumously) that unital finite dimensional real algebra endowed with a positive-definite quadratic form (a {\bf normed division algebra} must be $\mathbb{R},\mathbb{C},\mathbb{H}$ or $\mathbb{O}$).
+Adolf Hurwitz proved in 1923 (posthumously) that unital finite dimensional real algebra endowed with a positive-definite quadratic form (a {\bf real normed division algebra} must be $\mathbb{R},\mathbb{C},\mathbb{H}$ or $\mathbb{O}$).
 These four are the only {\bf Euclidean Hurwitz algebras}.
-In 1907, Joseph Wedderburn classified simple algebras (simple meaning that there are no non-trivial two-sided ideals and $ab=0$ implies $a=0$ or $b=0$).
+In 1907, Joseph Wedderburn classified simple algebras (simple meaning that there are no non-trivial two-sided ideals and so that $ab=0$ implies $a=0$ or $b=0$).
 In 1958 J. Frank Adams showed topologically that $\mathbb{R},\mathbb{C},\mathbb{H},\mathbb{O}$ are the only finite dimensional real division algebras.
 In general, division algebras have dimension $1,2,4$ or $8$ as Michel Kervaire and Raoul Bott and John Milnor have shown in 1958 by relating the problem to the {\bf parallelizability of spheres}.
 The problem of classification of division algebras over a field $F$ led Richard Brauer to the {\bf Brauer group} $BR(F)$, which Jean Pierre Serre identified it with {\bf Galois cohomology} $H^2(K,K^*)$, where $K^*$ is the multiplicative group of $K$ seen as an algebraic group.
 Each Brauer equivalence class among central simple algebras ({\bf Brauer algebras}) contains a unique division algebra by the Artin-Wedderburn theorem.
 Examples: the Brauer group of an algebraically closed field or finite field is trivial, the Brauer group of $\mathbb{R}$ is $Z_2$.
 Brauer groups were later defined for commutative rings by Maurice Auslander and Oscar Goldman and by Alexander Grothendieck in 1968 for schemes.
 Ofer Gabber extended the Serre result to schemes with ample line bundles.
 The finiteness of the Brauer group of a proper integral scheme is open.
 See \cite{Baez2002,FarbDennis}.